MicrosoftDocs/azure-devops-docs/docs/pipelines/release/azure-key-vault.md

 [!INCLUDE [version-gt-eq-2019](../../includes/version-gt-eq-2019.md)]

-> [!NOTE]
-> This article will guide you through working with Azure key vault in your pipeline. if you want to set secret variables or reference variable groups, see [Define variables](../process/variables.md#secret-variables) for more details.

-Azure Key Vault allows users to securely store, manage, and access sensitive information.
-Secrets can be API keys, credentials, certificates, etc.
+Azure Key Vault enables developers to securely store and manage secrets such as API keys, credentials or certificates.
 Azure Key Vault service supports two types of containers: vaults and managed HSM (hardware security module) pools.
 Vaults support storing software and HSM-backed keys, secrets, and certificates, while managed HSM pools only support HSM-backed keys.

 In this tutorial, you will learn how to:

 > [!div class="checklist"]
+>
 > * Create an Azure Key Vault using Azure CLI
 > * Add a secret and configure access to Azure key vault
 > * Use secrets in your pipeline

 ## Prerequisites

 * An Azure DevOps organization.
 If you don't have one, you can [create one for free](../get-started/pipelines-sign-up.md).

-<a name="creating-azure-key-vault"></a>
+* An Azure subscription.
+[Create an Azure account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) if you don't have one already.

 ## Create an Azure Key Vault

-Azure key vaults can be created and managed through the Azure portal or Azure CLI.
-We will use Azure CLI in this tutorial to create our Azure Key vault.

 [!INCLUDE [include](../ecosystems/includes/sign-in-azure-cli.md)]

 1. If you have more than one Azure subscription associated with your account, use the command below to specify a default subscription.
 You can use `az account list` to generate a list of your subscriptions.